"Before one can become supernormal, one has to become normal."

 IST can also be used as a tool for psychological exploration, unveiling and dealing with subpersonalities (or 'characters'), reaching a state of 'clear vision' of the overall personality – a state of higher self-understanding and maturity.

 When you contact episodes of past lives, you become aware of the person you were in that particular life.
 It feels like yourself without any possible doubt and yet it is not the same you as now, for time has made you a different person.
-The superimposition of the two 'you', the past and the present one, reveals what is common to both – your eternal Spirit.
+The superimposition of the two 'yous', the past and the present one, reveals what is common to both – your eternal Spirit.
 This holographic vision of yourself has a shaking power of awakening, not unlike a near-death experience.
-It explains why certain people undergo a major spiritual shift after their first intense regression in IST.
+It explains why some people undergo a major spiritual shift after their first intense regression in IST.

-The effect on the eye may not be apparent in the beginning, because it begins with a simple awareness between the eyebrows.
-But through many IST sessions, a deep structuring of the third eye and of the body of energy automatically takes place.
+The effect on the third eye may not be apparent in the beginning, because it begins with a simple awareness between the eyebrows.
+But through many IST sessions, a deep structuring of the third eye and of the body of energy takes place.
 Familiarity with the astral space and the whirling in the third eye grows.
 There is a growing realization of the action of angels and other non-physical beings.
 In the long run, this awakening of the subtle bodies ends up being just as important as the work on samskaras.

 In an IST course, third eye work is an inherent part of IST.
 There are also specific third eye practices first encountered in an 'Awakening the Third Eye' workshop, which are further built on during the course.